 Also, do something special.
 Mints and fortune cookies have become overly common.
 What should you do to give your customers a unique experience that they’ll remember the next time they order food?

 Is it possible to submit a handwritten note?
 Isn’t it a fun collectible?
 Create your brand by delighting your customers.

 Building a clientele would most likely be the most difficult aspect of starting a delivery-only restaurant.
 You’ll need to communicate with consumers in innovative ways, such as through posters, advertisements, word of mouth, festivals, and so on because there are no signs or places to pass by and see by chance.

 Create a website to showcase your menu options.
 Maintain consistent and timely hours so that customers know what to expect you and can place orders for the products they’ve come to enjoy.

-Use social media to create a following in a consistent and innovative manner.
+Use social media to create a following consistently and innovatively.
 Also, make sure you request feedback on your food.
 Be attentive to your customers and culture.

 Develop a relationship with the audience.
 Word of mouth is also the best marketing you can find.
-Pay attention to what your group has to say and respond to their needs in a unique way.
+Pay attention to what your group has to say and uniquely respond to their needs.

 Fill in the blanks.
 This is how you’ll figure out if your product is right for the market.

 The most significant differences between a conventional dine-in/takeaway restaurant and a cloud kitchen are the location and land.
 A cloud kitchen does not necessitate a high-traffic area or prime real estate.

 Because there is no Front of the House, it can easily be set up in a 250-300 square foot space.
 Because you don’t have to spend money on the interiors or furniture, the cost of starting a cloud kitchen is significantly reduced.